 Frequently Asked Questions

-* Did this book come out of the blue?
+(for v1, v1.5, first and second edition)* Did this book come out of the blue?

-No, there have been several versions of written lecture notes before.
-It all started in 2009 with blog posts for the first installment of the OE course.
-They were put together for the OE courses at UH and Meraka in 2010 (lingering around here) and they were gradually expanded upon over the years.
+It all started in 2009 with blog posts for the first installment of the Ontology Engineering module as part of the Semantic Web technologies course at the Free University of Bozen-Bolzano.
+They were then put together for the OE courses at the University of Havana and Meraka in 2010 (lingering around here) and they were gradually expanded upon over the years, updated with more recent material, and further written out in better writing in a number of iterations.

 * Would it not have been better with a 'proper publisher'?

-Possibly.
-The version published by College Publications definitely looks neater than the free pdf from this site.
-Rigorous reviews may help improve clearer writing at least.
 There are several reasons why it wasn't published by one of the 'traditional' publishers.
 First and foremost, I think knowledge should be free, open, and shared.
 I also have benefited from material that has been made openly available, and I think it is fair to continue contributing to such sharing.
-Also, my current employer pays me sufficient to live from and I don't think it would sell thousands of copies (needed for making a decent amount of money from a textbook), so setting up such a barrier of high costs for its use does not seem like a good idea.
-A minor consideration is that it would have taken much more time to publish, both due to the logistics and the additional reviewing (previous multi-author general textbook efforts led to nothing due to conflicting interests and lack of time, so I unlikely would ever satisfy all reviewers, if they would get around reading it), yet I needed the book for the next OE installment.
+Also, my previous employer paid me sufficient to live from and I don't think it would sell thousands of copies (needed for making a decent amount of money from a textbook), so setting up such a barrier of high costs for its use does not seem like a good idea.
+A minor consideration is that it would have taken much more time to publish, both due to the logistics and the additional reviewing (previous multi-author general textbook efforts led to nothing due to conflicting interests and lack of time, so I unlikely would ever satisfy all reviewers, if they would get around reading it), yet I needed the book for the next OE course installment.
+For the second edition, it was felt needed also because the book is in use at several universities and anything before COVID-19 seems old or dated.

 * Are there enhancements in the pipeline?